 The harder question to answer is whether meditation or potentially “becoming a Buddhist” may change your self-image.
 My experience is that, of course, it can.
 Meditation and exploring Buddhist concepts and practices changed my life, including my identity and how I thought of myself.
 I am incredibly grateful for that experience but I don’t claim that it was easy.

-In short, meditation alone does not necessarily make you a Buddhist, but with enough time and experience that answer could change.
+In short, meditation alone may not make you a Buddhist, but with enough time and experience that answer could change.
 Being a Buddhist, in terms of religion or philosophy, does not necessarily require abandoning or changing other faith practices or beliefs.

 Want to learn more about mindfulness and compassion?
 Check out my new book, How to Be a Badass Lawyer, for a simple guide to creating a meditation practice of your own in 30 days.
 And to share mindfulness with your little one, check out my new children’s book, Mommy Needs a Minute.